One Email a Month.

 Step 1: Create a DropInBlog Account

-To get this integration to work, create a DropInBlog account first.
-You can test the blogging platform for free with a trial account.
+First, create a DropInBlog account.
+You can test it for free with a trial account.

 You'll also need an existing WordPress installation.
 You have to be logged in to your WordPress site as a super-admin, which is the primary admin of the WordPress installation.
 This will give you the right permission levels to add the custom code.